zyedidia/micro/runtime/help/help.md

 Here are the possible help topics that you can read:

+* tutorial: A brief tutorial which gives an overview of all the other help topics
 * keybindings: Gives a full list of the default keybindings as well as how to rebind them
 * commands: Gives a list of all the commands and what they do
 * options: Gives a list of all the options you can customize